 This means that a settlement may not come to fruition for the parties for years, given the Australian family law system is entrenched with protracted delays, often causing the couple’s lives to go into limbo.

 The costs of such negotiations, and especially litigation, are likely to be significantly more expensive than the cost of a BFA.
-Notably, the psychological and emotional effects and stress that this process has on parties means that nuptial agreements are a promising alternative.
+Notably, the psychological and emotional effects and stress that this process has on parties means that nuptial agreements are a promising alternative, particularly when considering the real cost of a divorce.

 While one party can dispute a BFA in court, this can act as a starting point for the division of assets in the event of separation.
 The court will consider if its terms are just and equitable and seek to ensure both parties are given the best available protection after a divorce or separation.